matthew-brett/mpl-osx-binaries/README.rst

 Run with::

-    python2.7 waf distclean
-    python2.7 waf configure
-    python2.7 waf build
+    python2.7 waf distclean configure build

 where ``python2.7`` is the python you want to build with.

-The first time you run ``configure`` it will initalized the submodules, so you might need to wait a few minutes.
+The first time you run ``configure`` it will initalize the submodules, so you might need to wait a few minutes.
 Or run it yourself beforehand with::

     git submodule update --init